zeroibc/my-mac-os/README.md

 I keep a list of my favourite Safari extensions and why I love them in a GitHub repository [here](https://github.com/learn-anything/safari-extensions).
 Feel free to contribute to it if you wish.

+I do however use Chrome for web devolopment due to its superior Chrome Dev tools.
+[Here](https://github.com/learn-anything/chrome-extensions) you can find the chrome extensions I like and use for that.

 <h1 align="center">Command Line Apps 🐚</h1>

 [Homebrew](https://brew.sh) is a really wonderful and user friendly package manager for macOS.